 How will I know that the end is near?

-For many, dying is a gradual shutting down of the body’s systems.
-Energy levels fluctuate and there are good days along with days when you can’t do much at all.
-Appetite reduces and sips of water or a teaspoon of food here and there may be enough.
+For many, dying is a process that happens gradually.
+As the body slowly shuts down, energy levels vary and there are good days along with days when you can’t do much at all.
+Your appetite will reduce, and sips of water or a teaspoon of food here and there may be enough.

-Near the end, many people slip into unconsciousness before dying, although some remain alert almost until the end.
-Others may have phases where they are awake and can talk, and then slip back into unconsciousness.
+Near the end, some people may require sedation for symptom management.
+Many people slip into unconsciousness before dying, although some remain alert almost until the end.
+Others may have periods of being awake, and then slip back into unconsciousness.

 No-one knows how a dying person experiences the moment of death.
 Whatever happens, it is thought to be a peaceful moment.